Frank Whittle is chiefly remembered for inventing the jet engine in Great Britain

 1933: Unknown to Whittle Hans von Ohain, a 22 year old student at the University of Goettingen, Germany was also beginning his research on gas turbine propulsion.

-1935: Meets two former R.A.F. pilots at Cambridge, Rolf Dudley-Williams and James Collingwood Tinling who are keen to develop the jet engine.
+1935: He meets two former R.A.F. pilots at Cambridge, Rolf Dudley-Williams and James Collingwood Tinling who are keen to develop the jet engine.
 They propose a partnership to act on Whittle’s behalf to gather finance for the jet engine project.
 The RAF refuse to pay the extension on the Patent and it lapses.
 In Germany, Hans von Ohain had started work on a prototype and was working on a flying design for the Heinkel He S3.

-1936: Graduates from Cambridge with a First in the Mechanical Sciences.
+1936: Whittle graduates from Cambridge with a First in the Mechanical Sciences.
 In January A “Four Party Agreement” is signed between O.T.
 Falk, the Air Ministry, Whittle and Williams and Tinling which creates “Power Jets Ltd.” Builds equipment to develop jet engine in a factory in Rugby.
 Whittle was given the title “Honorary Chief Engineer and Technical Consultant”. as he was still a serving RAF Officer and he was given six hours a week to work on the project.

 1937: The Company he has formed with colleagues from Cambridge, Power Jets tests its first experimental bench engine which is called the WU or Whittle Unit.
 The Air Ministry were now convinced enough to put some finance into the project.
 Whittle is promoted to Squadron Leader.